Are you paying attention to your fire extinguishers?

-Despite the obvious benefit of having a properly working fire extinguisher ready at your premises when you need it there are a few other reasons getting yours regularly serviced makes perfect sense.
-These units are highly pressurised and whilst you will be glad of this should you have to use them it does make them potentially dangerous.
-We have seen older units, with 20 years since its last servicing, in this extreme case we were unable to do anything with the units and a specialist with safety gear was need to be called out to transport the units away.
+Despite the obvious benefit of having a properly working fire extinguisher ready at your premises when you need it, there are a few other reasons getting yours regularly serviced makes perfect sense.
+These units are highly pressurized and whilst you will be glad of this should you have to use them it does make them potentially dangerous.
+We have seen older units, with 20 years since its last servicing, in this extreme case we were unable to do anything with the units and a specialist with safety gear was needed to be called out to transport the units away.
 This cost vastly more than was previously envisaged.
-In the event of a fire these would have likely just exploded on use, causing a real danger to the user.
+In the event of a fire, these would have likely just exploded on use, causing a real danger to the user.

 How do you think you will come out from a deep investigation?

 As well as safety, the fines for this kind of indiscretion are quite large, any fire officer would spot fire extinguishers servicing being out of date and then also want to do a very thorough check across the whole of the premises.
-In our experience this often leads to a longer list of problems to deal with!
+In our experience, this often leads to a long list of problems to deal with!

 Fire Extinguisher Types

 Depending on the fire you may need to use a specific type of fire extinguisher to combat it.
-Fires are all classified and the variety of extinguisher are labelled accordingly.
+Fires are all classified and the variety of extinguisher is labeled accordingly.
 The Classes are defined by the materials that are involved in the fire:

-Class A – fires involve solid combustible like wood and paper etc
+- Class A – fires involve solid combustibles like wood and paper etc

 Depending on which of the above you are fighting you would need a specific extinguisher type as the wrong type could lead to the situation getting much worse.